Naruske/power-automate-tools/README.md

 # Build the extension for production
 npm run build

+# (Optional) Create a .zip file for distribution
+npm run pack

-# The output will be inside the /dist folder.
+# The compiled output will be inside the /dist folder.
-# You can load this folder directly as an "unpacked extension".
+# You can load this folder directly as an "unpacked extension",
+# or use the generated .zip file.
 ```

 ## Change Log